pwnfirstsearch/pwnfirstsearch.github.io/_posts/2023-02-19-pbctf2023-git-ls-api.md

 the `index` endpoint invokes `octokit` to retrieve the SHA and tree of the target repo.
 While searching the net to understand how `Octokit` works, I found a [gitlab bug](https://gitlab.com/gitlab-org/gitlab/-/issues/371098) where the importer could be hijacked via improper passing of a `SawyerResource` object to a caching function.
 The bug in this challenge wound up being almost identical, but using the built in rails redis cacher rather than being in gitlab's methods.

-The redis command serializer assumes that it will receive a norrmal flat bytelike or string object, and uses `to_s` to get the value and `bytesize` to compute the length.  `SawyerResource` objects are automagic structs produced directly from our input JSON, so we can set those to mismatch when constructing the RESP command string (it doesn't check that it's the builtin `bytesize` method and not just a field on the input).
+The redis command serializer assumes that it will receive a normal flat bytelike or string object, and uses `to_s` to get the value and `bytesize` to compute the length.  `SawyerResource` objects are automagic structs produced directly from our input JSON, so we can set those to mismatch when constructing the RESP command string (it doesn't check that it's the builtin `bytesize` method and not just a field on the input).
 This lets us inject redis commands directly by using something like:

 ```python
 exploit = {"sha": {"to_s": { "to_s": { "to_s": { "b":{